Respect for human rights

 Conducting human rights due diligence

-Item | Stakeholders | Main issues recognition | Direction of measures to address issues | FY2023 results | |
+| Item | Stakeholders | Main issues recognition | Direction of measures to address issues | Results up to fiscal 2024 | |

-Human rights DD | Impact and Evaluation | Employee | No impact assessment of direct approaches to employees | Dialogue with rights holders on impact assessment | Continuing support |
+| Human Rights DD*1 | Impact and Evaluation | Employee | The impact of direct approaches to employees has not been assessed | Dialogue with rights holders | Conducting employee human rights impact assessments |

-Overseas Group companies | Investigation of Malaysian corporations not yet conducted | Understanding the actual situation of overseas corporations in impact assessment | Conducting a survey to grasp the actual situation of Malaysian corporations | ||
+| Overseas Group companies | Investigation of Malaysian corporations not yet conducted | Understanding the actual situation of overseas corporations | Conducting a survey to grasp the actual situation of Malaysian corporations | ||

-Supplier | Responses to requests for improvement and monitoring based on the results of the SAQ* analysis conducted in fiscal 2022 | Creating a mechanism for continuous impact and evaluation | Engage in dialogue with some suppliers based on the results of the SAQ analysis | ||
+| Supplier | Responses such as requests for improvement and monitoring based on the analysis results of the SAQ*2 conducted in fiscal 2022 | Creating a mechanism for continuous impact and evaluation | Expanded the scope of SAQ*2 and conducted dialogue with some suppliers based on the analysis results | ||

-Foreign technical intern trainee | Lack of direct dialogue with foreign technical intern trainees | Be in a vulnerable position | Understanding the actual situation from working conditions to the working environment | ||
+| Foreign technical intern trainee | Lack of direct dialogue with foreign technical intern trainees | Be in a vulnerable position | Understanding the actual situation through direct dialogue regarding working conditions and the working environment | ||

-Prevention and Mitigation | Supplier | ESG perspectives are not included in the decision-making process for new transactions | Impact assessment when entering into new business activities or business relationships | Continuing support | |
+| Prevention and Mitigation | Supplier | ESG perspectives are not included in the decision-making process for new transactions | Impact assessment when entering into new business activities or business relationships | Consideration of impact and evaluation practices including ESG perspectives in new transactions | |

-Information disclosure and literacy improvement | All stakeholders | Build a monitoring function to check the progress of issues | Evaluation of effectiveness of human rights DD | Monitor the implementation and progress of each issues identified in the gap analysis | |
+| Information disclosure and literacy improvement | All stakeholders | Build a monitoring function to check the progress of issues | Evaluation of the effectiveness of human rights due diligence*1 | Monitoring the implementation and progress of each issues identified through gap analysis | |

-Enhancement of disclosure regarding human rights | Continuous information disclosure | Disclosed in the J-OIL MILLS Report 2022 and on our website | |||
+| Enhancement of disclosure regarding human rights | Continuous information disclosure | Disclosure in the integrated report and on our website | |||

-Remedy | Overseas Group companies | Confirming whether consultation desks at overseas Group companies are sufficiently well-known | Thorough awareness | Provide English helpline information | |
+| Remedy | Overseas Group companies | Confirmation of whether consultation desks at overseas Group companies are sufficiently publicized | Thoroughly publicize the consultation desk | Provide English helpline information | |

-External stakeholders | Establishment of a consultation desk and system development that external stakeholders can access | Establishment of a grievance mechanism | Continuing support |
+| External stakeholders | Establishment of a consultation desk and system development that external stakeholders can access | Establishment of a grievance mechanism | Organizing policies for establishing a consultation system for external stakeholders |

 Initiatives to respect human rights in the supply chain